 Parish Kids supports families, children, and teens as they learn to walk in the way of Jesus.
 We take seriously the privilege of coming alongside parents as they apprentice their children in God’s family.

-To ensure the safety of children, all workers in Parish Family Ministry are background-checked and receive extensive training.
+To protect children, all Parish Family Ministry volunteers are background-checked and receive extensive training.
 If you’d prefer, children are always welcome to stay with their parents/guardians in the worship service.

 Follow (Older 2’s – Pre-K)